-Zeller prides itself on preparing internationally recognizable dishes made from local ingredients.
-Think: wild board stew, duck liver brulee, and mangalica pork.
-The mushroom soup (€3) is a mainstay on the menu: it's creamy, aromatic, and imparts an earthy flavor.
+So, does Zeller live up to the hype?
+The short answer: not entirely.
+The dishes are reliable, but slightly overpriced and far from memorable.
+The menu includes internationally recognizable dishes made from local ingredients.
+Think: wild board stew, duck liver brulee, and mangalica pork loin.
+The mushroom soup (€3) is a mainstay—it's creamy, aromatic, and imparts an earthy flavor.
 Zeller’s signature dish is the duck rose (€13).
-While not as pink as some might expect, it's a flavorful dish with a crunchy crust that arrives with a side of fried cabbage strudel.
-The rest of the seasonally-changing menu revolves around hit-and-miss meat dishes paired with vegetable creams.
-The wine list consists of bottles sourced from small local wineries.
+While not as pink as some might expect, it's a flavorful dish with a crunchy crust and a side of fried cabbage strudel.
+The rest of the seasonally-changing menu revolves around hit-and-miss meat dishes.
+The wine list features bottles sourced from small local wineries.